 My friend got an expensive kitten from a breeder and I’m so mad about it.
 I really want to say something.
-I follow Save A Cat on Facebook and try my best to educate my friends on family on how many cats are euthanized every year and how badly these wonderful animals need homes.
+I follow Save A Cat on Facebook and try my best to educate my friends and family on how many cats are euthanized every year and how badly these wonderful animals need homes.
 It feels like a betrayal for her to do this.
 I don’t even want to go to her house to meet the kitten.
 What do I do?
-I don’t want to lose a long friendship over this but I’m really upset.
+I don’t want to lose a long friendship over this, but I’m really upset.

 Adopt Don’t Shop

 Aunt Tabby’s Advice

 I really get where you are coming from.
 It can be very upsetting when a friend or family member buys a kitten from a breeder or pet shop, and I know the urge to lecture is strong.
 I feel it, too, sometimes, but I’ve decided for myself that it’s better to educate and share information than to lecture.
 You have a good heart, and I’m sure your friend has a good heart, as well.
 They just may not be educated on how many cats need homes.
 Some people know, but just don’t care.
 We can’t control everyone around us or make other people follow our beliefs, or we are going to end up friendless and in the psychiatric ward.

 Share information on your social media about adoption to help educate your friends and family.

 Invite your friend to join you as you go to the shelter to volunteer or donate blankets, pillows, and old cat toys.
 Sometimes all it takes is one trip to the animal shelter to really open someone’s eyes to the extent of the problems faced by homeless cats.